experimental-informatics/Workshop-Fernuni-Hagen/README.md

-# Workshop-Fernuniversit-t-Hagen
+# Workshop-Fernuniversitaet-Hagen
-Workshop by Georg Trogemann at the Conference DIGITALE HERMENEUTIK: MASCHINEN, VERFAHREN, SINN. on  June 30, 2022
+Workshop by Georg Trogemann at the Conference DIGITALE HERMENEUTIK: MASCHINEN, VERFAHREN, SINN on June 30, 2022